-This is kind of a mash up of a Greek salad with a panzanella where the fried halloumi replaces the feta and pita makes up the bread component.
+This tomato salad with fried halloumi is a mash-up of a Greek salad and Panzanella where the fried halloumi replaces the feta and the pita makes up the bread component (crouton).
 It’s pretty tasty.
 I mean when is fried cheese not tasty?
-I haven’t had fried halloumi for quite a while because of the high calorie scare, but this squeeky cheese is rather delicious.
+I haven’t had fried halloumi for quite a while because of the high-calorie scare, but this squeaky cheese is rather delicious.
 It needs a good dose of acid – like lemon juice or vinegar to break through and give it zing.
 The tomatoes worked perfectly to balance things out too.

 Have everything made before you do the final step and fry the Halloumi.
 It goes really quickly and is best served straight away while warm and still soft.

 I made the pita croutons out of wholewheat pita because I love the nutty flavour and simply tore it into rough pieces.
-I brushed it with a mix of olive oil, dried oregano, salt and pepper before roasting it in a 180C / 350 F oven until it just started to go brown around he edges but was still fairly soft.
+I brushed it with a mix of olive oil, dried oregano, salt, and pepper before roasting it in a 180C / 350 F oven until it just started to go brown around the edges but was still fairly soft.

-To fry the halloumi use a lower grade olive or sunflower oil and heat enough to just cover the base of your pan.
-When its sizzling, carefully lay your cheese slices in and watch as they brown very quickly.
+To fry the halloumi use a lower-grade olive or sunflower oil and heat enough to just cover the base of your pan.
+When it’s sizzling, carefully lay your cheese slices in and watch as they brown very quickly.
 Turn and allow the other side to brown.
-Be carefull as things can get quite splattery here.
+Be careful as things can get quite splattery here.

 This salad was made up of halved and quartered vine tomatoes, cucumber, and sliced red onions.
 Toss the salad with the dressing of your choice, the pita croutons, and a sprinkle of finely chopped oregano, and then place your hot pieces of fried halloumi on top at the end.

 You may also like my halloumi saganaki with sultanas and pecans